Meningitis and encephalitis

 There are available for Haemophilus influenzae type b, Streptococcus pneumoniae, and Neisseria meningitidis.
 Widespread vaccination of children has drastically reduced the incidence of Haemophilus influenzae type b.

 Arbovirus risk can be minimised by limiting exposure to mosquitoes, limiting outdoor activities at night, wearing long sleeved clothing, using insect repellents, and eliminating freestanding water around the home.
+Ensuring appropriate vaccination has occurred prior to overseas travel can also lower risk.

 Acute bacterial and fungal meningitis and encephalitis are considered medical emergencies.
 The goals with treating encephalitis, meningitis, and meningoencephalitis are to target the cause of the inflammation, minimise tissue damage and complications, and relieve patient symptoms.
 Bed rest in a dark quiet room, fluids, pain relief for head and body ache, anti-inflammatory drugs, anti-seizure medications, sedatives, and anti-nausea agents may be prescribed.
 Corticosteroids may be given in some cases to help reduce tissue and brain swelling.